Connect with others who understand.

 • Dizziness or feeling lightheaded

-MS Hug or Anxiety?
+4. Is It MS Hug or Anxiety?

 Like the MS hug, both panic attacks and heart attacks can cause chest pain, tightness, and rapid heart rate.
 Anxiety can affect heart function, and a heart attack can cause anxiety as a symptom.
 “I’m not sure if I’m having a panic attack at work or an MS hug,” shared one member.
-“Yesterday I had the worst anxiety attack I have ever experienced.
-The pain in my chest felt like I was having a heart attack.
-I was so scared,” said another.

-What Causes the MS Hug?
+6. What Causes MS Hug?

 In multiple sclerosis, the body’s immune system attacks the central nervous system, which consists of the brain and spinal cord.
 MS symptoms are caused by damage to the myelin, a substance that protects nerves.
 When myelin is destroyed, it interferes with messages sent from nerves to the brain and body, causing a wide range of symptoms.

-How Is the MS Hug Treated?
+7. How Is MS Hug Treated?

 Anticonvulsant Medications